-GARP FRM Part II covers Market Risk, Credit Risk, Operational Risk and Resilience, Liquidity and Treasury Risk, Investment Management, and Current Issues.
-Backtesting VaR, FRTB, copulas, xVA, Basel III, and stress testing — applied risk-manager perspective throughout.
+The entire GARP FRM Part II question bank is free: 1,157 practice questions on Market Risk, Credit Risk, Operational Risk and Resilience, Liquidity and Treasury Risk, Investment Management, and Current Issues.
+Backtesting VaR, FRTB, copulas, xVA, Basel III, stress testing.
+From FreeFellow, where 'free' is in the brand name.
+No trial, no signup to browse, no credit card.

 Others charge $1,000+.
 FreeFellow gives you the 70% you need to pass for free.